PacketLab/First-Shot/data_jsonl.md

 - `expData`: JSON Object, additional information for the ran experiment

 ### `data` field
-The `expData` field present in the per line JSON object stores an object containing different fields for different experiments, which are specified as follows:
+The `expData` field present in the per line JSON object stores an object containing different fields for different successfully run experiments, which are specified as follows:
+> Note that if the experiment is not successful (i.e. `result` field is 0), the `expData` field will always contain an empty JSON object `{}`

 #### `DNS_quad_1`, `DNS_quad_8`, `DNS_quad_9`, `DNS_quad_101`
 For this set of experiments, the `expData` JSON object follows the following format: